project-kardeshev/ao-wallet-kit/README.md

 ## Connect Button

-To quickly integrate the Arweave Wallet Kit, you can use the `<ConnectButton>` component.
+To quickly integrate the AO Wallet Kit, you can use the `<ConnectButton>` component.
 It is a highly customizable button that supports displaying profile information about the connected wallet.